 TIP – Remember some cracks will render your chiminea structurally damaged and beyond repair.
 You should only attempt to fix small to medium size cracks.
 Any larger and it’s safer to turn your chiminea into a pretty plant pot than attempt to stick it back together.

 Put on your gloves and get to work sanding the area around and over the crack.
 Medium coarse sandpaper should work fine.
-Use gentle strokes and work the area well making sure to also take off any paint or surface sealant.
+Use gentle strokes and work the area well making sure also to take off any paint or surface sealant.

 Fire cement is the perfect filer as it’s designed to perform the same function to fire bricks or fireplaces and has a heat resistance of up to 1250 degrees Celsius.